MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Migration reports

-### MigrationLog.csv
+### TransactionItem.csv

-The MigrationLog.csv report details the final migration status for all items of the selected task.
+The TransactionItem.csv report details the final migration status for all items of the selected task.
 Each row in the .csv file represents an item of the selected task.

 |Column |Description |
 |:-----|:-----|